RainerWaldmann/wastewater/Readme.md

 Python scripts parses folders in --inputDir , The folder name is used as the sample name.

+Usage:
+    python main.py --inputDir [path to folder that contains one folder per sample]

-Each folder corresponds to one sample and must contain:
+Each folder within the specified folder corresponds to one sample and must contain:

  - a variation frequency file with a name ending with 'ivar.tsv'
  - a sequencing depth data file with a name ending with 'depth.tsv'